 Quite simply, it’s the best Mac and Cheese I have ever tasted, and that’s saying something.
 Bishop’s is a meat and three here in Franklin serving up the classics with a few unique menu items, such as the braised beef tips over rice, hot chicken tenders, and the carrot soufflé.

 Come early, because this is a crowd favorite around lunchtime, for a good reason!

 The story behind Big Shakes is almost as good as the Hot Chicken itself.
 Big Shakes owner and Chef Shawn Davis began working in a professional kitchen at just 21 years old.

 In only seven years, he worked his way up from dishwasher to head chef.
-Now Big Shakes has been featured on Shark Take, Man vs. Food, and Sunday Morning on CBS.
+Now Big Shakes has been featured on Shark Tank, Man vs. Food, and CBS Sunday Morning.